Zinabuf/GCIM/README.md

 ~~~

 **Qcov_disc.txt:** The covariates used for adjustment **GWAS** should be provided in a separate file.

+FID

+IID

+constant value

+constant values (Note: This is the input data format for GxEprs; if not specified, the mode will omit the variable specified in the fourth column.
+This column is not mandatory for binary outcome)
+14 confounders of the discovery sample (Note: These columns are optional.
+Can use any number of columns as confounders to adjust the phenotype upon user requirement.)

 ~~~
    FID  IID  Conf_1 Constant_value Conf_2  Conf_3  Conf_4  Conf_5   Conf_6 Conf_7